Emergent Graphical Conventions in a Visual Communication Game: Related work

 \paragraph{Emergent graphical conventions}

-Evolving from sketches to graphical conventions/symbols is an active field in cognitive science under the banner of ``emergent sign systems.''
-Fay \etal~\cite{fay2010interactive} show that pair interaction can form their local conventions when they play the Pictionary game.
-Using natural images instead of texts as the prompt, Hawkins \etal~\cite{hawkins2019disentangling} show that, besides partners' shared interaction history, visual properties of the images also influence the formed graphical conventions.
-That is, the evolved sketches highlight visually salient parts.
-Nevertheless, only a few computational models exist apart from these human behavior studies.
-Fan \etal~\cite{fan2020pragmatic} describe a model for selecting complex or simple sketches considering the communication context.
-Bhunia \etal~\cite{bhunia2020pixelor} and Muhammad \etal~\cite{muhammad2018learning} consider stroke selection and reordering to simplify the sketch.
-In contrast to sketch or stroke selection, we model \textbf{embodied} agents who can draw and recognize sketches, a more natural setting if we were to fulfill the goal of modeling the transition from iconic sketches to graphical symbols.
+Evolving from sketches to graphical conventions/symbols is an active field in cognitive science under the banner of ``emergent sign systems.'' \citet{fay2010interactive} show that pair interaction can form their local conventions when they play the Pictionary game.
+Using natural images instead of texts as the prompt, \citet{hawkins2019disentangling} show that visual properties of the images also influence the formed graphical conventions besides partners' shared interaction history; \ie, the evolved sketches highlight visually salient parts.
+Nevertheless, only a few computational models exist apart from these human behavior studies. \citet{fan2020pragmatic} describe a model for selecting complex or simple sketches considering the communication context. \citet{bhunia2020pixelor} and \citet{muhammad2018learning} consider stroke selection and reordering to simplify the sketch.
+In contrast to sketch/stroke selection, we model \textbf{embodied} agents who can draw and recognize sketches.